yandex-cloud/docs/en/_includes/vm-connect-ssh-linux-note.md

->[!NOTE]
+> [!NOTE]
 >
->In public Linux images provided by Yandex.Cloud, the ability to connect via SSH using login and password is disabled by default.
+> In public Linux images provided by Yandex.Cloud, the functionality of connecting over SSH using login and password is disabled by default.